bhlaing/MyMonashApp/README.md

 Uses coroutine experimental such as _callBackFlow_ and _TestCoroutineDispatcher_ to accelerate development

 **Testing**
 - Espresso tests considered out-of-scope as assessment criteria does not include them and also due to time-constraint.
-Consider Screen/Robot pattern for expresso
+Consider Screen/Robot pattern for espresso

 ## Tests
 - 100% unit-tests for Domain mappers and ViewModel